-When you use an In-Network Provider or get care as part of an Authorized Service, Covered Services will be covered at the In-Network level.
+When you get care from an In-Network Provider or as part of an Authorized Service, benefits are available for Covered Services.

 If you receive Covered Services from an Out-of-Network Provider after we failed to provide you with accurate information in our Provider Directory, or after we failed to respond to your telephone or webbased inquiry within the time required by federal law, your cost share for Covered Services will be based on the In-Network level.